 If you’re like me, you probably have a set route home complete with a favourite tube/train carriage and seat.
 Why not deviate from this routine and be a little spontaneous this winter?
 Try something a little different, even if it is just as simple as walking rather than getting a bus.
 Sometimes a little shock to the system is all you need to feel energised for a new day or an evening-in.

 Spread the love

 The best kind of self-care is to let people in I find.
 Tell someone you love them, or you wish them a very Merry Christmas in person or over the phone.
 Winter is a lonely time of year, so lighten it by spending the love.
 It will make you feel good and has the added bonus of making someone else feel good too.

 Look after yourself

-Winter can be harsh on the skin and the body so make sure you’re looking after yourself.
+Winter can be harsh on the skin and the body so makes sure you’re looking after yourself.
 Moisturise and exfoliate your skin for a little winter self-care moment.
-Soak in a bath and really let your body relax into the tub so that you’re muscles get a proper rest.
+Soak in a bath and really let your body relax in the tub so that you’re muscles get proper rest.
 Have naps when you want to.
 Eat what and when you want to.
 For a few weeks do whatever your body wishes.